secworks/aes/README.md

 7. Wait for the ready bit in the status register to be cleared and then to be set again.
 This means that the data block has been processed.
 8. Read out the ciphertext block from the result registers.

-## Status ##
-The core is completed, has been used in FPGAs and in ASIC.
-The core is well tested and mature.

 ## Implementation results - ASIC ##